Ellipsis-Labs/solana-verifiable-build/README.md

 cargo install solana-verify --version $VERSION
 ```

 If you are extra cautious and want to install a version of the binary that maps 1-to-1 with a specific commit.
-The following example is install version 0.2.6 pull from revision `13a1db2`:
+The following example is installing version 0.2.6 from revision `13a1db2`:
 ```
 # Pulls the latest version from git
 cargo install solana-verify --git https://github.com/Ellipsis-Labs/solana-verifiable-build --rev 13a1db2